Applies to: Access for Microsoft 365, Access 2019.

 After a link or import operation completes, the tables emerge in the Navigation Pane with the identical name as the SQL Server table or view combined with the owner name.
 For example, if the SQL name is dbo.Product, the Access name is dbo_Product.
 If that name is already in use, Access appends “1” to the new table name — for example, dbo_Product1.
 If dbo_Product1 is also already in use, Access will produce dbo_Product2, and so on.
 But you can rename the tables to something more distinctive.

 In an import operation, Access avoids revising a table in the database.
 Although you cannot directly integrate SQL Server data to an existing table, you can create an append query to insert data after you have imported data from similar tables.

 In a link operation, if columns are read-only in an Azure SQL Server table, they are also read-only in Access.

 Tip – To see the connection string, hover over the table in the Access navigation pane.

 Update the linked table design

-You can’t add, delete, or modify columns or edit data types in a linked table.
-If you want to apply design changes, do them in Dynamics 365.
-Design updates to Dynamics table will be mirrored after you open the link in Access.
-For more information, see Create and edit fields.
+You can’t add, delete, or modify columns or change data types in a linked table.
+If you wish to apply design changes, do it in the Azure SQL Server database.
+To view the design changes in Access, amend the linked tables: